cstuartroe/lauvinko/pages/morphology.md

-It's harder to define a maximal number of morphemes for verbs, as there is a category of prefixes I call "modals" which variously mark deontic and epistemic modality as well as some other dependence marking and adverbial functions, of which several may be applied at once to a verb.
+It's harder to define a maximal number of morphemes for verbs, as there is a category of prefixes I call "modals" which variously mark deontic and epistemic modality as well as some other subordination marking and adverbial functions, of which several may be applied at once to a verb.
 Taking modals as a single "slot" in the verbal template, a Lauvìnko verb has eight morphological slots: